aidanr67/modulith_poc/README.md

 It is a REST API, using JSONAPI spec, for managing people and their pets.
 It is built using Spring Boot and Spring Data JPA.

+As this was created as a POC it was not built using TDD, the approach I would take to write production ready code.
+I have added some basic test coverage.

 ## Modules
 - **audit**: This is an audit module which logs requests to resources to the database.
 - **people**: This is a module containing 2 basic resources (Person and Pet) and all the necessary logic to manage them.